 Read Jenny’s blog Why I Think Soils Are Entities – Not A Set Of Properties.

-Written for UN World Soil Day this blog explores soil beyond the benefits it provides people.
+Written for UN World Soil Day in this blog Jenny explores soil beyond the benefits it provides people.